-We have entered into an investors' rights agreement with some of our stockholders, including Deerfield.
+We have entered into an investors' rights agreement with some of our stockholders, including Deerfield Private Design Fund III, L.P., which was a 5% stockholder.
 The investors' rights agreement, among other things, grants these stockholders specified registration rights with respect to shares of our common stock, including shares of common stock issued or issuable upon conversion or reclassification of the shares of our redeemable convertible preferred stock, convertible notes and warrants held by them.
-The provisions of this agreement, other than those relating to registration rights, terminated upon completion of our initial public offering, which terminated on the two-year anniversary of our initial public offering as to all stockholders party to such agreement, other than Deerfield.
+The provisions of this agreement, other than those relating to registration rights, terminated on the two-year anniversary of our initial public offering as to all stockholders party to such agreement, other than Deerfield Private Design Fund III, L.P.